Edit

 Compliance with security standards and regulations

-When you validate a CoC solution, one of the requirements to evaluate is the compliance with security standards and regulations.
+When you validate a chain of custody solution, one of the requirements to evaluate is the compliance with security standards and regulations.

-All the components included in the architecture are Azure standard services built upon a foundation that supports trust, security, and compliance.
+All the components included in the architecture are Azure standard services built on a foundation that supports trust, security, and compliance.

-Azure has a wide range of compliance certifications, including certifications specific for countries or regions, and for the key industries like healthcare, government, finance, and education.
+Azure has a wide range of compliance certifications, including certifications tailored to countries or regions, and for key industries like healthcare, government, finance, and education.

-For updated audit reports with information about standards compliance for the services that are adopted in this solution, see Service Trust Portal.
+For more information about updated audit reports that detail standards compliance for the services used in this solution, see Service Trust Portal.

 • Securities and Exchange Commission (SEC) in 17 CFR § 240.17a-4(f), which regulates exchange members, brokers, or dealers.